 |Average Weighted Coupon||5.58||5.69|

 |Performance as of 12/31/2020|

 *3 Month returns are not annualized.

 Performance is expressed in U.S. currency.
+Net-of-fee returns are calculated using a model fee.
+The model fee is based on a $100 million portfolio using our standard fee schedule.
 Index returns do not reflect transaction costs, management fees, and other expenses.
 BHMS' high yield returns from January 1, 2005 forward are those of the BHMS High Yield Fixed Income composite.
 Prior to this date, returns were those of a carve-out of all high yield bonds held in our Core Plus composite.
 Characteristics are presented as supplemental information to the BHMS High Yield Fixed Income composite.
 A full disclosure presentation may be accessed from the link above.
 Barrow, Hanley, Mewhinney & Strauss, LLC claims compliance with the Global Investment Performance Standards (GIPS®).